 Built in 1984 to mark the 30th anniversary of the battle, the museum is located in the Muong Thanh district of the city centre.
 The 5 exhibition places present 274 objects, 122 photos and paintings focused on the themes, namely, the strategic location of Dien Bien Phu, French positions, preparation of the campaign by Vietnamese force, impact of the battle and Dien Bien Phu today.

 The Muong Thanh bridge crossing the Nam Ron river was erected by the French who called it "Prenley".
-40 metres long and 5 metres wide, this iron structure manufactured and transported from France was important access to the heart of the battle positions.
+40 metres long and 5 metres wide, this iron structure manufactured in and transported from France offered important access to the heart of the battle positions.